 As a company with 250 employees, you'd think Chris, the HR Manager, is already using an HR information system (HRIS).
 Actually, she is still using Excel spreadsheets.
 Why?
 Chris says, "Because we just don't have the big budget needed for an HRIS implementation."
-An HRIS does not have to be expensive.
+An HR solution does not have to be expensive.

 Easy Access to Employee Data

-While not all databases are alike, most offer a basic set of features that will allow you to organize, store and retrieve employee data efficiently.
+While not all databases are alike, most offer a basic set of features that will allow you to organize, store, and retrieve employee data efficiently.
 These basic features are likely to include:

 • Database for storing employee information (job and salary history, demographic data, etc.)